 Through Pioneering pupils are able to offer something back to their community and the skills they learn in the process can be invaluable when they leave Bryanston.

-In the early days of Pioneering, pupils were often involved in helping to manage the school grounds, as well as the construction of a number of school building, including the Greek Theatre and the old music school.
+In the early days of Pioneering, pupils were often involved in helping to manage the School grounds, as well as the construction of a number of school buildings, including the Greek Theatre and the old music school.
 Today Pioneering is just as important to pupils’ development, although the activities they are involved in have changed.